 Other than a few adjustments and removal of protective stickers, you’ll have this done in less than an hour.
 This just leaves you to set up the desktop console, which is equally as easy.

 One thing that makes all this possible is the excellent directions.
-The WS-2902 is accompanied by one of the most readable and easily understandable weather station manuals I’ve seen.
+The station is accompanied by one of the most readable and easily understandable weather station manuals I’ve seen.
 After setting up many of these, I can tell you at times it can be a pain.
-Poorly written manuals make it worse, but that’s not the case with the WS-2902.
+Poorly written manuals make it worse, but that’s not the case with this model.

 At this price point, these accuracy variations from the higher-end stations should be expected.
 Don’t think our less than stellar accuracy reviews mean the station isn’t a worthy option—it is one of the most accurate value priced weather stations we’ve tested so far, period.